Our Services

 Helpful Resources

-Diabetes-related blood vessel damage can slow circulation, causing your legs to feel heavy, achy, crampy, or swollen as muscles and nerves receive less oxygen and nutrients.
+Diabetes and heavy legs are closely linked: high blood sugar can damage blood vessels and slow circulation, leaving your legs feeling heavy, achy, crampy, or swollen because muscles and nerves aren't getting enough oxygen and nutrients.

 Feeling like your legs are heavy like lead can be both uncomfortable and worrying.
 While occasional tiredness in your legs is normal after a long day, persistent heaviness may point to underlying issues—especially if you have diabetes.
 This guide explains how diabetes affects circulation in your legs, what symptoms to watch for, and practical steps you can take to feel lighter on your feet.